mark-sed/moss-lang/docs/proposals/notes.md

 The same goes for standalone expressions.
 These are parsed into strings and then from them into NoteValue with prefix 'txt'.

+## Arguments for output

+To select the output format, one might use `-f` or `--format` option.
+For output file `-O` or `--output-file`, if not specified then it is outputted to stdout.
+To disable all notes use `-q` or `--disable-notes`.